 If your stress management efforts aren't helpful enough, see your doctor.
 If you've developed depression, you and your doctor can discuss treatment options.

-- What is depression?
-National Institute of Mental Health. http://www.nimh.nih.gov/health/publications/depression/index.shtml.
-Accessed Nov.
-5, 2014.
+- Depression basics.
+National Institute of Mental Health. https://www.nimh.nih.gov/health/publications/depression/index.shtml.
+Accessed Oct.
+12, 2017.

 - Understanding chronic stress.
 American Psychological Association. http://www.apa.org/helpcenter/understanding-chronic-stress.aspx.
-Accessed Nov.
-5, 2014.
+Accessed Oct.
+12, 2017.

 - Manage stress.
-U.S. Department of Health and Human Services. http://healthfinder.gov/HealthTopics/Category/health-conditions-and-diseases/heart-health/manage-stress.
-Accessed Nov.
-5, 2014.
+U.S. Department of Health and Human Services. https://healthfinder.gov/healthtopics/population/men/mental-health-and-relationships/manage-stress.
+Accessed Oct.
+12, 2017.